uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

-The field ``name`` is the name of the file, directory, database, systemd service or timer to be created or operated on. ``names`` can be used as a shortcut for several :term:`AppConfigurationItems <AppConfigurationItem>` to which the same other settings apply.
+The field ``name`` is the name of the file, directory, database, systemd service or timer to be created or operated on. ``names`` can be used as a shortcut for several :term:`AppConfigItems <AppConfigItem>` to which the same other settings apply.

 The field ``template`` identifies a file or directory that is to be used as a template for creating the new item.
 The corresponding field ``templatelang`` states how the template